How to Pickle Vegetables without Vinegar – A Guide to Lacto-fermentation

 The only limit is your imagination and the ingredients you can access.

-I hope you can now enjoy and understand the main health benefits, too.
-Probiotic recipes can help to boost the health of our immune system, gut, digestion, brain, and more.
+I’m delighted that you can now enjoy and understand the wonderful health benefits, too.
+Probiotic recipes can help to boost the health of our immune system, gut microbiome, overall digestion, brain, and more.

 All the while, you’ll be packing in new vitamins and nutrients by simple natural processes!
 What’s not to love?